HAY

 I used my wireframes and design system to created a high-fidelity prototype on Figma.
 This helped to visualise the website's layout and informational structure.

 In an effort to improve the organisation of product listings, I created an alternative layout.
-The changes include a more user-friendly hierarchical structure, along with clearer product categorisation.
-I set up an A/B test using Lyssna, comparing both versions of the these designs to gauge their effectiveness.
+The changes include a more user-friendly hierarchical structure, along with clearer product categories.
+I set up a preference test using Lyssna, comparing both versions of the designs to gauge success.

-Variant B (re-designed version) has a great probability to be the best based on 100% of the testers preferring this option.
+Pass: Variant B (re-designed) has a high probability to be the best based on 100% of the testers preferring this option.

 Original